tmatofa/quickstart-eks-cdk-python/README.md

 To access this bastion:
 1. Go to the Systems Manager Server in the AWS Console
 1. Go to Managed Instances on the left hand navigation pane
-1. Select the instance with the name `EKSClusterStack/CodeServerInstance`
+1. Select the instance with the name `EKSClusterStack/BastionInstance`
 1. Under the Instance Actions menu on the upper right choose Start Session
-1. You need to run `sudo bash` to get to root's profile where we've set up kubectl
+1. You need to run `sudo bash` to get to root's profile where we've set up kubectl via UserData
 1. Run `kubectl get nodes` to see that all the tools are there and set up for you.

 ## Set up your Client VPN to access the environment

 If you set `deploy_vpn` to `True` in `cluster-bootstrap/cdk.json` then the template will deploy a Client VPN so that you can securely access the cluster's private VPC subnets from any machine.
-You'll need this to be able to reach the Kibana for your logs and Grafana for your metrics by default (unless you are using an existing VPC where you have already arranged such connectivity)
+You'll need this to be able to reach the Kibana for your logs and Grafana for your metrics by default (unless you are using an existing VPC where you have already arranged such connectivity via Site-to-Site VPN or DirectConnect etc.)

-Note that you'll also need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual - and update `ekscluster.py` with the certificate ARNs for this to work.
+Note that you'll need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual - and update `cluster-bootstrap/cdk.json` with the certificate ARNs before setting `deploy_vpn` to "True" will work

 Once it has created your VPN you then need to configure the client: